Enhanced Superconducting Diode Effect in the Asymmetric Hatsugai-Kohmoto Model: Introduction

 Although SDEs have been observed in strongly correlated systems, such as moir\'e materials \cite{lin2022zero,diez2023symmetry}, the role of electron correlations in the SDE remains an open question.
 These correlations are known to be central to unconventional superconductivity \cite{cao2018unconventional,kerelsky2019maximized,liu2021tuning} and other quantum phenomena \cite{nuckolls2020strongly,choi2019electronic,kouwenhoven2001revival}.
 However, understanding their impact on the SDE is challenging, largely due to the complexity of handling strong electron-electron interactions.

-The HK model \cite{hatsugai1992exactly,baskaran1991exactly,hatsugai1996mutual}, with its momentum-localized interaction and exact analytical solvability, provides a compelling framework for exploring the effects of strong electron-electron correlations on the SDE.
-The HK model is a cornerstone for studying non-Fermi liquid behavior, characterized by non-Landau quasiparticle excitations that violate Luttinger's theorem \cite{baskaran1991exactly,phillips2020exact}.
+The HK model \cite{hatsugai1992exactly,baskaran1991exactly,hatsugai1996mutual,zhao2025hatsugai}, with its momentum-localized interaction and exact analytical solvability, provides a compelling framework for exploring the effects of strong electron-electron correlations on the SDE.
+The HK model is a cornerstone for studying non-Fermi liquid behavior, characterized by non-Landau quasiparticle excitations that violate Luttinger's theorem \cite{baskaran1991exactly,phillips2020exact,zhong2022solvable}.
 These excitations result in a Green's function resembling the Yang-Rice-Zhang ansatz for cuprates \cite{yang2006phenomenological,rice2011phenomenological}, where zeros form a Luttinger surface instead of a conventional Fermi surface \cite{dzyaloshinskii2003some,dave2013absence}.
 This property underscores the manifestation of Mottness in the strong-coupling regime and unconventional metallic behavior at weaker couplings \cite{huang2022discrete}.
-Moreover, investigations of the HK model have revealed Cooper pairing instabilities and dynamic spectral weight transfer \cite{setty2020pairing}.
-When BCS pairing terms are included, the model predicts a first-order superconducting transition, contrasting the continuous transition expected in traditional BCS theory \cite{zhao2022thermodynamics,li2022two}.
+Moreover, investigations of the HK model have revealed Cooper pairing instabilities and dynamic spectral weight transfer \cite{setty2020pairing}. {\bluee{In the context of the symmetric band structure, the interplay of the HK interaction and BCS pairing has been shown to fundamentally alter the nature of the superconducting state.
+Unlike the continuous second-order transition in standard BCS theory, strong momentum-space correlations in the HK model drive the superconducting phase transition to become first-order, separated from the weakly-correlated regime by a tricritical point.
+Furthermore, the symmetric model exhibits anomalous thermodynamic properties, including an enhanced condensation energy, the absence of the Hebel-Slichter peak in NMR relaxation \cite{zhao2022thermodynamics}, and a remarkable two-stage superconductivity, where the order parameter undergoes a second sudden jump at a lower temperature due to the release of residual entropy from the singly-occupied momentum region \cite{li2022two}.}}